Carbon Brief is a “Data Controller” of Personal Data and is registered with the Information Commissioner’s Office (registration: ZA186373).

 How your information is used

 We will share your Personal Data with trusted email service providers such as Mailchimp and Revue in order to send you our newsletters: the Daily Briefing and/or the Weekly Briefing.
 We will also use your Personal Data to invite you to events we organise that we think may be of interest.

 Your Personal Data will also be processed by IFTTT and Zapier for the purposes of monitoring subscriptions and analysis.
 We will not sell your data to anyone else.

 Who has access to your data

-Carbon Brief will never sell your data to any other organisation.
-Only authorised staff at Carbon Brief can view your personal details, and we take reasonable precautions to keep them secure.
-In other words, only those who need to access your data to perform their job can do so.
-All our staff are trained to understand data protection and what they need to do to keep your data secure.
+Authorised staff at Carbon Brief can view your Personal Data.
+We take technical and organisational measures to keep your data secure.
+Only those who need to access your data to perform their job can do so.
+All our staff are trained to understand data protection and how to keep your data secure.

 You can unsubscribe from receiving emails from us at any time, using the unsubscribe function at the bottom of each email.

 This privacy statement applies to all staff that work for Carbon Brief on a full-time, part-time, or contractual basis.
 In addition, it applies to the recruitment period in which candidates are applying for a position with us.

 We collect information from you both prior to and during your employment from a range of sources, including your application form, correspondence with you, forms you complete prior to and during employment, and from employment agencies, interviews, appraisals and other meetings.